-In 2021, an estimated 236,000 Americans will be diagnosed with lung cancer, upending their lives and setting them on a path that they likely didn’t anticipate and that no one wants to travel.
-Merck is fighting for these patients and their families, advancing research and fostering greater awareness and understanding of the disease.
+In 2022, an estimated 236,740 Americans will be diagnosed with lung cancer, changing their lives and setting them on a path that they likely didn’t anticipate and that no one wants to travel.
+Merck is fighting for these patients and their families by advancing research and fostering greater awareness and understanding of the disease.

 Here are five facts about lung cancer that we think everyone needs to know.

 Every person with lung cancer deserves compassion and support.